Kathrine Larsen

-Kathrine Larsen (born 5 May 1993) is a Danish footballer who plays as a goalkeeper for Brøndby IF and the Denmark national team.
+Kathrine Østergaard Larsen (born 5 May 1993) is a Danish former professional footballer who played as a goalkeeper for the Denmark national team.
+Larsen had a versatile career, playing in her home country, and Scandinavian neighbours Sweden and Norway, as well as in Australia and Italy.
+She earned 8 caps and 5 clean sheets over 5 years with the national team from 2020–2025.

-Career

-Larsen made her debut for Denmark in an Algarve Cup fixture against Sweden.
-She made a close-range save from a Lina Hurtig shot in a 2–1 victory for the Danes.

-Club
+Club career

 During her teenage years, she played, among other things, for Ballerup-Skovlunde Fodbold.
 In 2015, she switched to Brøndby IF.
 In 2019 she played for FC Nordsjælland and in 2020 she played for Djurgårdens IF in Damallsvenskan.
 In 2021, she switched to the Norwegian club Klepp IL, who play in the Toppserien.

-National team
+In February 2024, Larsen joined Australian club Western United until the end of the 2023–24 A-League Women season.

+International career

-Kathrine Larsen made her debut for Denmark's national team on 7 March 2020 at the Algarve Cup in a match against Sweden, which Denmark won 2-1.
-She was in the starting lineup.
-She played her second international match on 21 October 2020, when Denmark won 4-0 over Israel at home.
-She was also in that match from the start.
+Larsen made her debut for Denmark in an Algarve Cup fixture against Sweden.
+She made a close-range save from a Lina Hurtig shot in a 2–1 victory for the Danes.
+She played her second international match on 21 October 2020, when Denmark beat Israel 4–0 at home.